 Periodically, you should review all your insurance coverage.
 This includes homeowners/renters, health, disability, auto, and any umbrella policies you may have.
 For peace of mind, make sure you have the right combination of coverage and deductibles.
 If you use insurance primarily for “catastrophic” coverage, remember that higher deductibles usually translate into lower premiums.

 For life insurance, evaluate how much you really need.
 If your family would need significant funds to replace your income, a larger policy may make sense.
 If you are single, perhaps a smaller policy (and smaller premiums) will be sufficient.
 Also, compare the benefits and costs of term and whole life policies.
 For younger, healthy individuals without a need for permanent protection, a term policy may be a better choice.

 Use a qualified advisor, if you need one.

 In areas where you need or want help, find the right advisor.
 It may be an investment professional, insurance agent, financial planner, credit counselor, or trusted family friend that can provide guidance.
 Make sure they are qualified and that you can comfortably work with them.
 Do your homework.
 The more knowledgeable you are, the better you will be able to evaluate recommendations.
 Remember that your decisions will affect you and your family for a long time.
-If you are looking for a Wealth Management Professional, we suggest a free consultation with our Financial Advisor, Travis Denkenberger.
+If you are looking for a Wealth Management Professional, we offer a free consultation with our Financial Advisor, Travis Denkenberger.

-To learn more about Travis Denkenberger, Click Here.
+Learn more about Travis Denkenberger, Click Here.

 To view more Articles, Click Here.